TACC/Lmod/docs/source/100_modulefile_examples.rst

 Most of the time a modulefile is just a collection of setting environment variables and prepending to PATH or other path like variables.
-However, the modulefiles are actually programs so you can do a great deal if necessary.
+However, modulefiles are actually programs so you can do a great deal if necessary.

 Here we show some of the techniques that site's or user's might use in